 Location, location, location!

 Camping is allowed only on recreation islands, on a first-come-first-serve basis.
+Reservations are not needed, and there is no fee to use the islands.
+Some islands are more popular than others and will fill up quickly on weekends.
 With dozens of spoil islands open to camping throughout the region, finding a site is rarely an issue.

 Keep in mind that many of the spoil islands see a high number of visitors over the course of a year and are very susceptible to impacts.
 Campers and day users should always use designated sites on the recreation islands (see our Maps page for location of individual sites).
 For more information on how you can do your part and be a responsible spoil island visitor, please check out our Leave No Trace page.